bobae0124/astep-fw/docs/markdown/fw/clocking_reset_startup.md

 The clocks are generated using an MMMC resource to produce following clocks:

 - A core clock used for the main blocks.
 This clock is fast enough to handle the fastest interface of the design
-    - 80Mhz on Gecco target, the fastest I/O clock is the FTDI FIFO interface with 60Mhz.
+    - 60Mhz on Gecco target, the fastest I/O clock is the FTDI FIFO interface with 60Mhz.
-    - 40Mhz is enough on CMOD to handle the Sensor Layer interface data rates
+    - 20Mhz should be enough on CMOD to handle the Sensor Layer interface data rates
 - A Uart clock of 30Mhz for the UART IP block configured for 921600bps
 - A timestamp clock of 5Mhz
 - A sample clock of 100Mhz